Agent

 Risk to human health

-To date, there is no known threat to public health from the arterivirus detected in hedgehogs in Great Britain.
+There is no known threat to public health from the arterivirus detected in hedgehogs in Great Britain.

 Risk to domestic animal health